An RV basically is a home on wheels, so it would make sense for you to be able to carry passengers in it, right?

 Secure all objects in the RV

-Speaking of loose objects, it is a good idea to secure all the items that may come loose or fall off while in motion.
-Adults sure can to some extent ensure the safety of children, but they themselves aren’t immune to items flying around the RV.
+They are speaking of loose objects, securing all items that may come loose or fall off while in motion is a good idea.
+Adults can, to some extent, ensure the safety of children, but they aren’t immune to items flying around the RV.

 Keep all portable appliances in cabinets and make sure that the cabinets are tightly closed.
 If you have any carts or appliances with wheels, you need to lock the wheels and maybe even strap the appliance so that it doesn’t roll during the journey.